Community Offshore Wind Donates Fresh Seafood Meals to Brooklyn Families in Partnership with Local Fisheries

 This fall Community Offshore Wind is partnering with local fisheries and hunger relief organizations to provide thousands of fresh, locally-sourced seafood meals to families from disadvantaged communities, helping to alleviate food insecurity while supporting New York’s fishing industry.

 Nearly 1.3 million New Yorkers face food insecurity and Brooklyn in particular has one of the highest poverty rates in the city.
-To help address this, Community Offshore Wind donated 300 pounds of fresh pollock fillets and 600 cans of clam chowder to City Harvest Food Rescue Center and partnered with Red Hook Farms to distribute porgy (scup) and clam chowder to approximately 70 additional families at New York City Housing Authority (NYCHA)’s Red Hook Houses.
+To help address this, Community Offshore Wind donated 300 pounds of fresh pollock fillets and 600 cans of clam chowder to City Harvest Food Rescue Center and partnered with Red Hook Initiative’s farm program, Red Hook Farms, to distribute porgy (scup) and clam chowder to approximately 70 additional families at New York City Housing Authority (NYCHA)’s Red Hook Houses.
 Both porgy and Atlantic surf clams are sustainably harvested by local fishing fleets in the Mid-Atlantic and Marine Stewardship Council-certified.

 Community Offshore Wind sourced pollock for these donations from Aqua Best Seafood Market, a Brooklyn-based, family-owned market that sells fish and seafood obtained directly from fishermen.
 Aqua Best prioritizes sustainable fishing practices and supports local fishermen.